A disturbing incident from Robert Durst's past recalled at hearing

 Among those expected to testify this week is one of the district attorney's two so-called secret witnesses, whose identity is kept secret until they enter the courtroom.

-In February, the first secret witbness, advertising executive Nick Chavin took the stand and delivered damning testimony, claiming Durst admitted killing his first wife and intimated that he also killed Berman.
+In February, the first secret witness, advertising executive Nick Chavin took the stand and delivered damning testimony, claiming Durst admitted killing his first wife and intimated that he also killed Berman.

 Chavin — who was a close friend of both suspect and victim — said that after a dinner in 2014, he asked Durst about Berman's slaying.